jaesong713/Lexical-and-Syntax-Analyzer/README.md

 ## D.

 ## E.
-Please refer to the java folder and open the lexi.java file
+Please refer to the java folder and open the lexi.java file and the optimal scenario is to return the corresponding tokens along with the recognized lexeme.
+One can test on the files within the folder and also develop or write his/her own code to test.
+The process to test one's own file is to simply create a test file and edit line 13 to link his/her file.

 ## F.
-Please refer to the java folder and open the rda.java file One can test on different documents that I have provided and also, develop his/her own file to test and edit the
+Please refer to the java folder and open the rda.java file.
+One can test on different documents that I have provided and also, develop his/her own file to test and edit the

 ## G.